 When someone searches for a competitor, your product page needs to immediately communicate why your app is different or better.
 Highlight unique features, pricing advantages, or user ratings.
 This is where the Constraint-as-Benefit framework (reframing limitations as features) works especially well in your screenshots.

 Competitor campaigns have the most volatile performance.
-Expect tap-through rates around 2-5% (much lower than brand at 8-15%).
+Tap-through rates tend to run lower than brand terms, reflecting weaker intent alignment.
 If a competitor's CPA exceeds your LTV threshold, pause that specific keyword rather than the whole campaign.
 Some competitors are worth bidding on, others are not.

 Step 5: Launch Your Discovery Campaign (Campaign 4 of 4)